Visakha Bucha Day (วันวิสาขบูชา)

 Here are a few useful Thai phrases and sentences to use when travelling to Phuket and Thailand.
 Some are casual and just for fun, and some might prove themselves useful, especially when it comes to food preferences or allergies.

-Helpful Information for Your First Trip to Phuket If this is your first time in Phuket, there are a few things you should know.
-First… Read More »1st Time in Phuket?
+Post Views: 7,020 Helpful Information for Your First Trip to Phuket If this is your first time in Phuket, there are a few things you… Read More »1st Time in Phuket?

-The art of driving in Phuket Renting a car or a motorbike in Phuket seems one of the best ways to get around freely at… Read More »How to Drive a Bike or a Car in Phuket?
+Post Views: 41,693 The Art of Driving in Phuket Renting a car or a motorbike in Phuket seems one of the best ways to get… Read More »How to Drive a Bike or a Car in Phuket?

 Why is Phuket so popular?
-Why is Phuket so popular?
 And what makes people come back to Phuket countless times?
-There are many good reasons… Read More »15 Reasons to Visit Phuket – Why is Phuket so popular?
+There are many good reasons to visit Phuket, and we picked the answers we thought were the most important.

 If this is your first time in Phuket and you need info about the island but are not in the mood to search for hours, we compiled Quick Facts about Phuket to summarise some interesting information.

-About us Phuket 101 Blog shares 30 years of Phuket exploration and thousands of photos for those who love Phuket as much as we do.… Read More »About Phuket 101
+Phuket 101 Blog shares 30 years of Phuket exploration and thousands of photos for those who love Phuket as much as we do.
+This blog shares our real experiences.

-The real story behind it (and how I became anonymously famous) “Stop everything and look at this baby elephant’s first time on the beach” How… Read More »Baby Elephant on a Phuket Beach: The real story behind the photos
+Post Views: 35,377 The real story behind it (and how I became anonymously famous) “Stop everything and look at this baby elephant’s first time on… Read More »Baby Elephant on a Phuket Beach: The real story behind the photos

 Phuket Weather can and will impact your holiday, so deciding the best month to visit Phuket is key and also depends on what you like to do during your holiday.